 Evaluator Group product review methodology “EvaluScale” assesses each product within a specific technology area.
 The definitions of the criteria and explanations of how products are reviewed can be found in the .
 Download the product brief now to view the Evaluscale for this product.

-As a system that has evolved over time, the PowerMax and VMAX family have a large suite of features and demonstrated reliability and availability.
+As a system that has evolved over time, the PowerMax and the earlier VMAX family have a large suite of features and demonstrated reliability and availability.
 It truly is a high-end enterprise system with all the capabilities that entails.
 As would be expected with a system with so many capabilities, there is a lot to consider in configuring and managing.
-Many of these options are exposed for change, which leads to the perception of complexity.
+Many of these options are exposed for potential changes, which leads to the perception of complexity.
 Over time, the system has improved considerably in the management area.
 Configuration in the factory has allowed the setup to be completed quickly.

 There are few choices in the high-end enterprise space and even fewer that have both mainframe and open system support.
-The PowerMax and the earlier VMAX family has been very successful and will continue to be.
+The PowerMax and the earlier VMAX family have been very successful and will continue to be.
 Dell EMC continues with enhancements and technology updates so the product will be expected to continue in the market.